matttanaka/QnA-API/README.md

 # Questions & Answers API
 I was tasked with revamping a legacy API of an e-commerce website so that it was optimized for high web traffic.
 I worked with two other engineers, and each of us focused on a different service of the website.
-I was responsible for building out the Questions & Answers service, which is a RESTful API serving the questions & answers data for a particular product.
+I was responsible for building out the Questions & Answers service, which is a RESTful API serving all question & answer data for a particular product.
+This API also allows users to submit questions and answers for a particular product, mark a question or answer as helpful, or report a question or answer to prevent it from being displayed on the product page.

 ## Tech stack
 Express.js/Node.js, PostgreSQL, k6, loader.io, NGINX, AWS EC2, Ubuntu \